 It’s true: Pollution levels in indoor air can be up to five times higher than in outdoor air.
 New York City may have a shorter allergy season than many warmer areas, but allergens are still a severe health concern.
 Common pollutants including mold, dust mites, insect droppings, and pollen can enter a building and aggravate symptoms.
 These airborne irritants can reduce overall ventilation while causing allergic reactions throughout a building.

 What’s to be done?
-Proactive maintenance is essential to clearing the air.
+Proactive maintenance is essential to cleaning the air.

 HVAC Systems Can Be Havens for Pollution – But They Don’t Have to Be